Last updated on July 2nd, 2023 at 02:34 pm

 On smaller days, Punta de Lobos is a fast barreling left that opens into a long wall perfect for burying your rails.

-As the swell rises, the break pushes further back out to sea, with the take-off zone positioned dangerously close to rocks in front of you.
+As the swell rises, the break pushes further around the point, with the take-off zone positioned dangerously close to the rocks in front of you.

-Punta de Lobos is considered to be one of Chile’s best waves; its varied lineup is complimented by the fact it’s one of the few surf spots where you can escape the dreaded southwesterly winds that blow almost daily in this area.
+It’s considered to be one of Chile’s best waves and it’s one of the few surf spots where you can escape the dreaded southwesterly winds that blow daily here.

 Mullaghmore Head, Ireland